yo96/fp-cnn/README.md

 # fp-cnn
-An end-to-end frame work to map a CNN (TensorFlow) onto FPGA (OpenCL).
+An end-to-end framework to map a CNN (TensorFlow) onto FPGA (OpenCL).

 ## How to generate the accelerator
 - Specify the network configuration